 Social Media in Chinese Culture

 In China, social apps are an even more integral part of everyday life than anywhere else in the world.
 But why is that so?
-To start this article, let us explain the main aspects which make Chinese social media platforms different from social networking in the West, and what the current social media environment in China looks like.
+First, let us explain the main aspects which make Chinese social media platforms different from social networking in the West.
+Plus, we describe what the current social media environment in China looks like.

-First, you may ask yourself, why are there even Chinese social apps and why people in the Middle Kingdom do not just use Facebook, Instagram & Co?
-The answer is quite simple: the aforementioned platforms are blocked by the Chinese censorship, and to strengthen the local economy in the Middle Kingdom since social networks are a large place for business.
+To begin with, you may ask yourself, why are there even Chinese social apps?
+Why do people in the Middle Kingdom not just use Facebook, Instagram & Co?
+The answer is quite simple.
+The aforementioned platforms are blocked by the Chinese censorship, and to strengthen the local economy in the Middle Kingdom since social networks are a large place for business.

 About Tier Cities in China